Current Mortgage Rates: November 21, 2024

 For example, a $300,000 loan with a 3.1% interest rate and $2,100 in fees would have an APR of 3.169%.

-When comparing rates from different lenders, look at both the APR and the interest rate.
+When comparing rates from different lenders, look at the APR and the interest rate.
 The APR will represent the true cost over the full term of the loan and includes other costs like loan origination and lender fees.
-The interest rate is how much interest the lender is charging on the borrowed loan amount, not including additional fees.
-You’ll also need to consider what you’re able to pay upfront versus over time.
+The interest rate is how much interest the lender charges on the borrowed loan amount, not including additional fees.
+You’ll also need to consider what you can pay upfront versus over time.

 Mortgage refinance rates

-Homeowners may decide to refinance for any number of reasons, including to lower their interest rate, change the term of their loan or tap into their home equity.
+Homeowners may decide to refinance for any number of reasons, including lowering their interest rate, changing the term of their loan, or tapping into their home equity.
 Refinance rates tend to be higher than purchase rates, so carefully consider the pros and cons when determining whether a "refi" is the right step.

 Factors affecting today’s mortgage rates